WillSquire/Graphy/README.md

   --token-secret-file="../secrets/token_secret.txt"
 ```

-These are passed at runtime to prevent baking sensitive information into the binary.
-Recommend passing these in by file if using Docker via secrets, the `Dockerfile` does this already.
+Note these are passed at runtime to avoid retrieval through decompilers.
+It's recommend that these are passed by file if using Docker via secrets.
+The `Dockerfile` does this already.

 Project specific arguments are located with that feature
 (i.e. not in `Config`).